-Donny originally gained fame by singing with his siblings as The Osmond Brothers.
-Marie, the only sister among the brood, set out to claim her own fame as a country singer scoring her first number one hit in 1973.
+Donny originally gained fame by singing with his older brothers as The Osmond Brothers.
+Marie set out to claim her own fame as a country singer scoring her first number one hit in 1973.
 Her cover of the Anita Bryant hit, “Paper Roses,” soared to the top of both the country and pop charts securing Marie’s place in the spotlight.

-Meanwhile, brother Donny was climbing the charts solo with his cover of Johnny Mathis’ “The Twelfth of Never.”
+Meanwhile, brother Donny was climbing the charts solo with hits like his cover of Johnny Mathis’ “The Twelfth of Never.”
 While co-hosting The Mike Douglas Show the pair attracted the attention of network executives.

-Each episode of the Friday night show, for the first two seasons, featured an ice skating number, comedy skits and of course, songs by the duo.
+Each episode of the Friday night show, for the first two seasons at least, featured an ice skating number, comedy skits and of course, songs by the talented duo.
 Without fail, Donny and Marie performed their signature song “A Little Bit Country, A Little Bit Rock and Roll,” a song made famous by their show.

 The Concert Spot was a segment of each show where Donny (“a little bit rock and roll”) would trade off singing a country music song with Marie (“a little bit country.”)